awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-examples.md

 Amazon Elastic Compute Cloud \(Amazon EC2\) provides resizeable computing capacity in the AWS Cloud\.
 You can launch virtual servers, configure security and networking, and manage storage\.
 Amazon EC2 can also scale up or down quickly to handle changes in requirements or spikes in popularity, thereby reducing your need to forecast server traffic\.
 For more information, see the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/)\.

-The following example shows that an IAM user named Alice used the AWS CLI to call the Amazon EC2 `StartInstances` action by using the `ec2-start-instances` command for instance `i-ebeaf9e2`\.
+The following example shows that an IAM user named Alice used the AWS CLI to call the Amazon EC2 `StartInstances` action using the `ec2-start-instances` command for instance `i-ebeaf9e2`\.

 ```
 {"Records": [{